JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 * Understand what chmod does: https://it-tools.tech/chmod-calculator
 * Dont be afraid of the terminal.
-Embrace the CLI and SSH ([Termix](https://jalcocert.github.io/JAlcocerT/selfhosted-apps-may-2025/#termix) will help)
+Embrace the CLI and SSH ( [Termix](https://jalcocert.github.io/JAlcocerT/selfhosted-apps-may-2025/#termix) will help! )
 * Crontab to schedule tasks: https://it-tools.tech/crontab-generator
 * Get in love with docker compose: https://it-tools.tech/docker-run-to-docker-compose-converter
 * Understand apt packages and [how to manage them](https://jalcocert.github.io/JAlcocerT/homelab-security/#conclusions)